 Proposals will be evaluated based on:

-- Quantity and quality of ecological benefit to be gained
+• quantity and quality of ecological benefit to be gained (50 points)

 For funded projects, the grant payment will be paid when the project is completed and a final report, including receipts is submitted.
 Negotiations of early payment and balance on completion of an accepted final report may be considered by request.
-The final report should be 300-500 words in length and include photo documentation suitable for publication in Douglasia.
-Electronic copies should be submitted to firstname.lastname@example.org
+The final report should be 300-500 words in length and include photo documentation suitable for publication in 'Douglasia'.

 Applications should include the following:

-Please select a brief title that can be used to share information about your project and inlcude the date of the application.
+Please select a brief title that can be used to share information about your project and include the date of the application.